khirendra03/Font-modules/README.md

 # Font-modules
 ## Magisk flashable Font modules.

-## modules & extensions are inside folder
+- modules & extensions are inside folder

-I upload modules in telegram first.
-So to get more font modules

 A magisk module to replace your system default font.